sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 claim to be.
 First, to change the ticket web pages you need to log in to trac using a username/password.
 Second, there is public key cryptography used by git when copying new source files to the repository.
-This section will show you how to setup both.
+This section will show you how to set up both.

 Generating and Uploading your SSH Keys
 --------------------------------------